widged/gb-elm-language/en/type/02-function.md

 #### anonymous functions

 Anonymous functions are defined with  `\arg1 arg2 -> expression`.
-The backslash is traditionally pronounced *lambda*, after the Greek letter used by programming language theorists, but you're welcome to say *function* if that helps you.
+They are also known as _lambdas_ as he backslash is traditionally pronounced *lambda*, after the Greek letter used by programming language theorists.
 It's usual not to have a space after the backslash, but we can.

 Take the `filter` function.
 It filters through just those elements of a list that pass a specific test - i.e. those that return True from a specific function.
 We can pass it an anonymous function.